ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 quite stable.
 The cluster is not available to the general PanCancer group.

 * generate your keypair using the web conole
-* make sure you patch the rsync issue, see README.md for this project

 Here are some difference from the docs above: